uscensusbureau/the-opportunity-project/pages/prize-challenge-2.md

   skip-bottom-border: true
   left-col: prize-challenge/circle-logo.md
   right:
-    - body: '*In 2019, we launched The Opportunity Project Prize Challenge, the Census Bureau’s first ever prize competition, which awarded $100,000 in funding across 5 teams.*'
+    - body: '*In 2019, we launched The Opportunity Project Prize Challenge.
+The Census Bureau’s first ever prize competition, it awarded $100,000 in funding across 5 teams.*'
     - title: Why the 2019 Prize was Launched
-      body: After 4 years of TOP, in 2019 we created the TOP  prize challenge to help address the challenges technologists face in deploying and sustaining civic tech products.
+      body: After 4 years of TOP, we created the TOP  prize challenge to help address the challenges technologists face in deploying and sustaining civic tech products.
 The prize challenge aimed to support technologists in getting their solutions into the hands of communities around the country.

 graphs:
   - title: User Friendly